Shamanta14/HSHL-Prototyping-E2-E4/README.md

 # HSHL-Prototyping-E2-E4
-Design and construction of an autonomous vehicle that can follow a line , detect and avoid obstacles
+Design and construction of an autonomous vehicle.

 ## Aim and objective
 The goal of this project is to design and prototype an autonomous robot capable of: